Featured Resources

 The U.S. Treasury Department’s Financial Crimes Enforcement Network (FinCEN) final rule requiring reporting of all-cash residential transactions nationwide involving legal entities and trusts goes into effect Dec.
 1, 2025.
 Listen to this webinar recording to learn how this rule will impact title and escrow operations.

-Treasury Issues Proposed Real Estate Anti-Money Laundering Rule
+Residential Real Estate Rule

 News